learnhubmk/api/README.md

 9. Access the site using [http://localhost:8000](http://localhost:8000) in your browser

 For the local emails that the API may send, you may want to use something like [Mailtrap](https://mailtrap.io)

+For the database UI, you can use PHPMyAdmin, TablePlus, HeidiSQL, or MySQL Workbench.

 ### Packages